usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

   ---

-### 23. Discussion: Cybersecurity Expectations
+### 23. Discussion: Cybersecurity expectations

 Total time allocation: 5-10 min

-#### Activity Instructions:
+#### Activity instructions:

 * **Purpose:** Learners will be able to include security expectations in requirements, evaluation criteria, and post-award monitoring.
 * **Expected Outcomes:** Learners will be able to prevent weak systems being procured.
 * **Materials needed:**
   * None
 * **Instructions:**
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt:**
   What’s one thing you can do in your next contract to strengthen cybersecurity expectations?